genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 There are two types of masked reference genomes: masked and soft-masked.

-- MASKED

-  Masked reference genomes are also known as hard-masked DNA sequences.
+- **Masked** reference genomes are also known as hard-masked DNA sequences.
   Repetitive and low complexity DNA regions are detected and replaced with ‘N’s.
 The use of masked genome may adversely affect the analysis results, leading to wrong read mapping and incorrect variant calls.